MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 }
 ```

-When raising custom room events using Unity Photon client, it is important to mark the call so that it passes the event to WebHooks (PlayFab in this case).
+When raising custom room events using Unity Photon client, it is important to mark the call so that it passes the event to Webhooks (PlayFab in this case).

 ```csharp
 var data = new Dictionary<string,object>() {